dansgithubuser/dlal/README.md

 ```
 git clone --recurse-submodules https://github.com/dansgithubuser/dlal #to clone
 cd dlal
-./do.py --vf; . venv-on #to create a venv (optional)
+./do.py --vf; . venv-on  # to create a venv (optional)
-./do.py --vi #to install Python dependencies
+./do.py --vi  # to install Python dependencies
-./do.py -b #to build
+./do.py -b  # to build
-./do.py -r systems/sonic.py #to run a simple synthesizer system
+./do.py -r systems/sonic.py  # to run a simple synthesizer system interactively
-./do.py -w #in another terminal session to start web GUI
 ```

+This will print out a URL like `http://192.168.1.38:8000/web/index.html`.
-In the browser tab that opens, you can click on the `sonic` component, then on `webboard`.
+Open that link in a browser, and you can click on the `sonic` component, then on `webboard`.
 In the webboard, you can click `connect` and play the keyboard.

 You can explore the interactive Python UI of dlal in the original terminal session as well.